lbryio/spec/index.md

                   0004180488ffcb3d1825af538b0b952f0eba6933faa6
                   d8229609ac0aeadfdbcf49C59363aa5d77ff2b7ff06c
                   ddc07116b335a4a0849b1b524a4a69d908d69f1bcebb",
-    "version": "_0_0_1"
 }
 ```

-When a claim published into a channel, the claim data is signed and the following is added to the claim:
+When a claim published into a channel, the claim data is signed and the following is added to the claim metadata:

 ```
 "publisherSignature": {